 California Public Employees' Retirement Law §20814(c) requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on July 1 following notice of a change in the rate.
 The CalPERS Board retains the authority to amend contribution rates.
 The total plan contributions are determined through CalPERS annual actuarial valuation process.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of the employees.
-For the fiscal year ended June 30, 2022, the employee contribution rate was 7.00% and the employer contribution rate was 22.910% of covered payroll.
-For 2021-22, the employer rate reflects a 2.16% reduction from the rate originally adopted by the board on April 20, 2021, due to an amendment of Government Code §20825.2.
+For the fiscal year ended June 30, 2023, the employee contribution rate was 7.00% for employees hired prior to January 1, 2013 and 8.00% for employees hired on or after January 1, 2013, and the employer contribution rate was 25.37% of covered payroll.

-^{}The rate imposed on CalPERS 2% at 62 members is based on the normal cost of benefits.
+\\The rate imposed on CalPERS 2% at 62 members is based on the normal cost of benefits.